 Transfers:

 While investigating, monitoring Skype transfers should result in uncovering crucial data while reconstructing a scenario.
 File transfers can be used to detect any illicit exchange of user data, by extracting information from the table.
-Transfers table provides complete details of files shared or downloaded by the user with attributes such as FileName, Size, Path etc. It also provisions Partner_Handle(Skype Names), Display names, etc. information of the remote party respectively.
+The transfers table provides complete details of files shared or downloaded by the user with attributes such as FileName, Size, Path etc. It also provisions Partner_Handle(Skype Names), Display names, etc. information of the remote party respectively.
 Further, it remaps to other tables such as Participants and Conversations by using Convo_ID which fills the blanks thoroughly.

 Chatsync Folder :